cornellsh/signal-ai/docs/signal_assistant_core.md

 *   **Requirement 5.2.1.3:** Retention Policy: User configurations and preferences SHALL be retained as long as the `internal_user_id` mapping exists.
 Upon user deletion, this state MUST be purged.

 #### 5.2.2 Conversational Context / Long-Term Memory
 *   **Requirement 5.2.2.1 (Ephemeral Conversational Context):** Limited conversational context (e.g., recent turns, topic tracking) MAY be maintained per `internal_user_id` to provide coherent responses.
-This context MUST exist only within the Enclave's volatile memory and MUST be ephemeral.
+The primary representation of this context MUST exist within the Enclave’s volatile memory for active sessions and MUST be treated as ephemeral.
+If any conversational context/state is persisted beyond ephemeral Enclave memory (e.g., to survive restart or to bridge sessions), it MUST:
+    *   consist only of redacted/sanitized summaries or embeddings equivalent to those permitted for Long-Term Memory,
+    *   be stored encrypted on the Host’s Persistence Layer via the Enclave’s Secure Storage Interface, and
+    *   obey the same sanitization, classification, and retention/deletion policies as Long-Term Memory.
 *   **Requirement 5.2.2.2 (Long-Term Memory Content):** Long-term memory, if implemented, MUST NOT store raw plaintext user messages or LLM responses.
 Instead, it MAY store:
     *   **Redacted summaries:** Summaries of past interactions where all PII has been removed by the Enclave's PII Sanitizer.
     *   **Semantic embeddings:** Numerical representations of redacted conversations, intended for retrieval or contextualization, generated within the Enclave.